-The treatment of the classic tracks with this modern production really allow for such Vader classics to be heard in how they would sound with this line up at the time (Piotr, Mauser, Novy, Daray), in the current tuning they play in (C# standard, as apposed to D in the earlier releases) and its almost like hearing these tracks for the first time.
+The treatment of the classic tracks with this modern production really allow for such Vader classics to be heard in how they would sound recorded with this line up at the time (Piotr, Mauser, Novy, Daray), and its almost like hearing these tracks for the first time.
 The production really allows these classic tracks to remain timeless, because they all sound up to par with a lot of death metal that comes out today.
 Although I am not taking away from the original tracks at all because they ARE classic and timeless, but if your a modern day Vader fan as well as a classic Vader fan and would just love to hear their earlier work with how they sound like nowadays, this is definitely where its at and its done really well.

 With that being said, there isn't really anything 'new' here outside of a couple of covers, so if you were looking for fresh material this isn't the release for that.
 But it wasn't meant to be either, just a salute/celebration of 25 years of death metal excellence.
 The only gripe I can possibly find with this release is if people really just DON'T want to hear classic Vader tracks re-recorded, which is fair.
 If you like the old school production and just want to leave it at that, then this release won't be for you.
 But if you love the original recordings and can appreciate them being treated with modern quality production (like myself) then you will love this.
 Or if your someone that just can't get into the older stuff because of the production, then this would be a great way to hear classic Vader tracks in a way that is more like their modern style.